-Page 2 of 2 - The question remains, are all those Steeler-fan busloads coming for the sport or the dessert?
+The question remains, are all those Steeler-fan busloads coming for the sport or the dessert?
 Discovering Canton’s other sport — ice cream — can be equally worth the trip.

 Check the Parade supplement with your Sunday Repository for a story on Jane and Michael Stern’s new book, “Next Stop, Great Eats!” including a mention of Taggarts Ice Cream Parlor and Restaurant.
 Other stops on their trip are Babushka’s Kitchen in Northfield Center, West Point Market in Akron, Belgrade Kitchen and Al’s Corner Restaurant in Barberton and Coleman’s Fish Market in Wheeling.

 Taggarts is at 1401 Fulton Road NW and at 107 S. Main St. in Magnolia.

 The Schotts are constantly bombarded for its secret.
 The owners of Taggarts would be crazy to let it out, but one suspects the Bittner is actually a blended sundae, ice cream emulsified in the big mixer.

 If you think you can duplicate it, forget it.